-In Iowa, you can file a lawsuit over the medical negligence you believe caused or contributed to your child’s condition or over any discrimination your child has faced in school, in public access, or housing for your family.
+In Iowa, you can file a lawsuit over the medical negligence you believe caused or contributed to your child’s condition or any discrimination your child has faced in school, public access, or housing for your family.

 If your child was diagnosed with cerebral palsy, you might have reason to believe the diagnosis resulted from a doctor’s mistakes.
 If any medical professional bound to provide you or your childcare made a mistake that contributed to cerebral palsy, you could file a medical malpractice lawsuit.

 The filing process includes proving that the medical professional failed to provide an adequate standard of care and that this failure resulted in disabilities.

 Discrimination and Disability Rights

 Disabilities present children and adults with challenges, but discrimination or denial of rights should not be among them.
 Federal laws like the Americans with Disabilities Act and Iowa state laws outlaw discrimination by disability in housing, education, and public access.

 If your child is being discriminated against because of a disability, you can file a complaint with the right state or federal agency or file a civil lawsuit.

 Filing a Cerebral Palsy Medical Malpractice Lawsuit in Iowa